 • Keep it away from heat: try to avoid placing your fridge-freezer near anything warm like an oven, dishwasher and even direct sunlight.
 External heat makes the compressor work harder than it needs to as it rushes to cool the whole fridge-freezer down.

 • Clean it regularly: not only will regular cleaning keep your fridge-freezer looking and smelling fresher, it’s also better for you.
-If the back of the fridge compartment becomes compacted with ice, this can block the drain channel, trapping debris which can start to become mouldy.
+If the back of the fridge compartment becomes compacted with ice, this can block the drain channel and trap debris, which can start to become mouldy.

 How to organise a fridge-freezer